Margaret Herrick Library: History

 The original research library (named the Academy Library) was established in 1928, a year after the founding of AMPAS.

 In 1936, Margaret Herrick began serving as the head librarian, holding her position until 1943.
 Dedicated to AMPAS' mission of broadening the film industry's educational and cultural outreach, Herrick was responsible for establishing the library as a world-class research institution.
 In 1947, Herrick was responsible for the first acquisition of an archival collection: the William Selig collection.
 In 1952, Herrick negotiated to have the Academy Awards televise their broadcast, which allowed for the awards ceremony and the library to become financially independent from the major Hollywood studios.
 She was promoted to executive director in 1945, which she served until her retirement in 1971.
 At her retirement ceremony, the institution was renamed the Margaret Herrick Library.

 Since its inception, the Academy library had offices in the Roosevelt Hotel.
 In 1975, after occupying rented space across the city, the Academy moved its office spaces and its library to a seven-story building in the Beverly Hills business district.
 However, the library's collection began to outgrow its storage place.
 A year later, the city of Beverly Hills abandoned its namesake Waterworks building in favor of obtaining its water supply from the Los Angeles Metropolitan Water District.

 By 1987, the building had suffered structural damage and was vandalized with graffiti.
 The building was targeted for demolition by the City Council, but was spared when a Superior Court judge ordered the city to prepare an environmental impact report.
 Meanwhile, members of the Academy toured the derelict building, and considered it as a potential new site of the library.

 In 1988, the Academy and the city of Beverly Hills signed a 55-year lease agreement to renovate the building into a new location for the library, on a rehabilitation budget of $6 million.
 Frances Offenhauser, an architect, led the restoration project.
 The open-spaced interior was left almost intact while the vandalism on the building's exterior was removed.
-In January 1991, the library reopened at its current location, the Fairbanks Center for Motion Picture Study.
+In January 1991, the library reopened at its current location, the Fairbanks Center for Motion Picture Study..
+The nearby La Cienega Metro station will serve the area once open on may 8, 2026.